treasure-data/treasure-boxes/emr/single_node_single_task/README.md

 - `region` is not supported.
 Thus EMR boots on us-east-1.
 - to_td is Streaming Import, if EMR cluster is down, the data might be lost.
 And, the import is not so fast.
 - For large dataset, upload it to S3, and use DataConnector for S3 would be better.
+(Ex.
+Loading 10 million rows might take 3 hours.)

 # Next Step